KomodoHQ/KMDDeDupeDictionaries/README.md

 This libary supports overriding the default storage type (PList) with custom storage such as SQLLite or NSUserDefaults.
 Simply conform to KMDDDStorageType and set StorageType to be custom on the manager.

+Note: This library is an initial version, as such has not been extensively tested yet (nor does it include tests as yet).
+Library is very much subject to change.

 ## Usage

 1. Pod install.